 There are certain times of the year when sticking to a healthy diet is nigh on impossible; when socialising, eating and drinking are seemingly compulsory activities.
 Christmas, Easter, birthdays, bank holidays and trips abroad, can make following a healthy diet a lot more challenging, as food choices are often dictated and grazing is encouraged.

-However, it isn’t just the holidays when sticking to a healthy diet is challenging.
-Some people find eating a balanced diet easy, while others can fall off the bandwagon with a sniff of wine and a gentle nudge in the direction of the bar.
+Yes, there are some people who find eating a balanced diet simple and rarely succumb to sweet temptation; however, for the vast majority of others, falling off the bandwagon can happen all too easily, with a sniff of wine and a gentle nudge in the direction of the bar.

-While I’m all for treating yourself to Ben and Jerry’s, chocolate cake and a mince pie or two (occasionally), if you’re trying to lose a few pounds, these treats can quickly add up.
+While I’m all for treating yourself to Ben and Jerry’s, chocolate cake and a doughnut or two (occasionally), if you’re trying to lose a few pounds, these treats can quickly add up

 If you’d like some inspiration, here are my favourites: